 93a Ossington Ave., Ossington

-We have it on good authority that this is hands-down the creamiest, most flavorsome ice cream to be had in Toronto.
-Run by a pastry-loving brother and sister duo, Rosanne Pezelli makes the cookies and her brother Arthur handles the rest.
-Get in line for mouth-watering flavors like burnt toffee and cinnamon toast, sandwiched between two chewy cookies.
+We have it on good authority that this is hands down the creamiest, most flavorful ice cream to be had in Toronto.
+Run by a pastry-loving brother-and-sister duo, Rosanne Pezelli makes the cookies and her brother Arthur handles the rest.
+Get in line for mouthwatering flavors like burnt toffee and cinnamon toast, sandwiched between two chewy cookies.
 Everything is made in-house and is so good that not even Toronto winters deter the crowds.